 1. Development proposals will be supported where it can be demonstrated that the following criteria have been satisfied:

-Measures have been taken which seek to contain and mitigate the visual impacts of development on the open character of the landscape setting of new and existing villages.
+Measures have been taken to contain and mitigate the visual impacts of development on the open character of the landscape setting of new and existing villages.

-Natural features such as fields and woodland blocks have been utilised to maintain the individuality and separation of new and existing villages (see Policy AG4).
+Natural features such as fields and woodland blocks have been utilised to enhance the setting of new and existing villages (see Policy AG4).

-The Green Infrastructure Network (see Policy AG2) and Community Trust Open Space Land (see Policy AG7) have generally been maintained as Natural Greenspace (as defined by Natural England) with clear references and inspiration from the local countryside setting comprising areas of woodland, common land, hedgerows, fields and grassland, large trees and wetland by the brooks and ditches.
+Open land outside the Village Boundaries has generally been maintained as Natural Greenspace (as defined by Natural England) with inspiration taken from the local countryside comprising areas of woodland, common land, hedgerows, fields and grassland, large trees and wetland by the brooks and ditches.

-Proposed plant species are typical of the local countryside and maximise opportunities for enhanced biodiversity, spontaneous colonisation and habitat creation and are adaptable to changing climate conditions.
+Proposed plant species are typical of the local countryside and adaptable to changing climate conditions and maximise opportunities for enhanced biodiversity, spontaneous colonisation and habitat creation.

-Paths and bridleways are well integrated with the landscape and where provided, walls and gates should take inspiration from the features of the local countryside.
+Paths and bridleways are well integrated with the landscape and, where provided, walls and gates take inspiration from local features.

 2. Sport pitches and formal recreational facilities within the Green Infrastructure Network and outside of Village Boundaries should respect the countryside setting by: